unibas-wolves/MARIO/README.md

 # MARIO
-MARIO is an end-to-end Modular and extensible ARchitecture for computing vIsual statistics in rObocup spl.
-MARIO ranked #1 at the robocup 2022 SPL open research challenge.
+MARIO is an end-to-end Modular and Extensible Architecture for computing Visual Statistics in RoboCup SPL.
+MARIO ranked #1 at the RoboCup 2022 SPL Open Research Challenge.

 ## PREREQUISITIES